There is almost a small industry grown up on defining what a social enterprise is.

 Check our previous participants:

-We believe social enterprises face the the same problems in setting up as a commercial businesses with extra few challenges thrown in.
+We believe social enterprises face the the same problems in setting up as a commercial businesses with an extra few challenges thrown in.

 BNest was created specifically to support social enterprises, by addressing all 3 aspects: Business, Social and also Personal.